LOOFTInc/LOOFT-Management-Dashboard/README.md

 For details about the project you can check this dart generated [documentation](https://looft-dashboard-doc.web.app/).

 If you need help getting started with Flutter please visit the [Flutter](https://docs.flutter.dev/get-started/install) website.

+_Note: The Code in this repository is for [personal use only](https://github.com/LOOFTInc/LOOFT-Management-Dashboard/blob/main/LICENSE), if you want to use our product commercially or need a fully functional dashboard, feel free to contact us at [info@joinlooft.com](mailto:info@joinlooft.com)_

 ## ⛏️ Built Using <a name = "built_using"></a>
 - [Flutter](https://flutter.dev/) - Framework